Indigenous environmental leadership, funding, and initiatives

 Indigenous environmental leadership

-Indigenous peoples have been stewards and care takers of the lands, waters and ice and leaders in ecosystem conservation in what is now known as Canada, since time immemorial.
+Indigenous Peoples have been stewards and care takers of the lands, waters and ice and leaders in ecosystem conservation in what is now known as Canada, since time immemorial.
 First Nations, Inuit and Métis are key partners in conserving and protecting nature and monitoring climate change.
 They have unique perspectives, knowledge, rights and responsibilities to teach, inspire and help improve natural balance

 First Nations, Inuit and Métis communities are also at the forefront of the impacts of climate change.
-Changing climate exacerbates existing challenges and health stressors for Indigenous peoples in Canada such as wildfires, permafrost thaw, changing wildlife patterns, diminishing access to traditional food sources and flooding.
+Changing climate intensifies existing challenges and health stressors for Indigenous Peoples in Canada such as wildfires, permafrost thaw, changing wildlife patterns, diminishing access to traditional food sources and flooding.
 The Arctic and Northern regions are amongst the most impacted by the effects of climate change.
 As the impacts of climate change continue to threaten communities, it is increasingly essential to work with and support First Nations, Inuit, and Métis organizations to help monitor, mitigate and adapt to climate change and build resilience in the North.

-Together, we are braiding Indigenous knowledge systems with Western science for on-the-ground conservation, research and monitoring of biodiversity and climate change in Canada.
+Together, we are braiding Indigenous Knowledge systems with Western science for on-the-ground conservation, research and monitoring of biodiversity and climate change in Canada.

 Video series